 But don't be misled; there are a few whoppers likely headed to the federal tally soon, based on some recent cases that have surfaced over the past several weeks.
 Those include:

-- An incident at the Indiana Family and Social Services Administration, which may have impacted up to 188,000 patients.
+- An incident at the Indiana Family and Social Services Administration may have impacted up to 188,000 patients.

 The HHS Office for Civil Rights adds breaches to the tally once it confirms the details.
 (Note that the office added a 2012 incident in late June.)
 So the total number of individuals affected by breaches in 2013 could potentially triple once those incidents in Texas and Indiana are added, assuming the investigations confirm the numbers.